Chairman of the Standing Committee of the National People's Congress: History

 Between 1993 and 1998, the office was held by Qiao Shi, who was the third-ranking member of the Politburo Standing Committee.
 Qiao tried to get rid off the NPC's "rubber stamp" reputation and turn it into an institution with real power in establishing the rule of law.
 On 16 March 1998, Li Peng was elected the chairman of the NPCSC, replacing Qiao Shi.
 However, he was elected with less than 90% of the vote, with around three hundred delegates not backing him, despite the fact that he was the only candidate.
+Under Li, the NPCSC chair was the second-ranking member of the Politburo Standing Committee just after the CCP General Secretary, which continued under Wu Bangguo, who held the office from 2003 to 2013.
+In 2013, the political importance of the office decreased when Zhang Dejiang became the officeholder; Zhang was the third-ranking member behind the CCP General Secretary and the Premier.

 List of chairpersons

-Multiple terms in office, consecutive or otherwise, are listed and counted in the first column counts individuals and the second column (term number).
+Multiple terms in office, consecutive or otherwise, are listed in the Term column.